 Is Too Much Testosterone Possible?

-Much has already been written about the dangerous side-effects that can result when athletes abuse a testosterone supplement by injecting anabolic steroids to build muscle mass.
-Newer and easier-to-use testosterone gels and creams may also lead to a temporary excess of testosterone if not used appropriately, but it is rare that testosterone levels will remain excessive as a result of these supplements.
+Much has already been written about the dangerous side-effects that may result when athletes abuse a testosterone supplement by injecting anabolic steroids to build muscle mass.
+Newer, easier-to-use testosterone gels and creams may also lead to temporary excess of testosterone if not used appropriately, but it is rare that testosterone levels will remain excessive as a result of these supplements.
 A more likely—and perhaps equally dangerous—result from excessive natural testosterone supplementation is a high rate of testosterone conversion to estrogen.

 In addition to a high level of estrogen, symptoms of too much testosterone can include an over-stimulated libido, acne, excessive development of the male breasts, weight gain, edema, sleep apnea, urinary obstruction, and a high red blood cell count, among others.
 However, Dr. Hertoghe cautions that an excess of any hormone often indicates a deficiency of other hormones, so a thorough hormone test is probably wise before assuming that the problem is entirely related to testosterone levels.